Jennifer Whitney, M.A. - Lab Manager

 Jordan is a doctoral student in the Chang lab, conducting a study on therapy process and outcome for White patients working with therapists of color.
 Jordan's scholarly, professional and activist pursuits since moving to NYC from Iowa ten years ago have led to an abiding interest in cultural diversity.
 Previously, Jordan conducted ethnographic fieldwork on LGBT Latina/os' experiences of belonging in Spain.
 He has also been involved in projects on ruptures to the working alliance between Latina/o patients and their mental health providers, Black and Latino gay men's decision-making regarding substance use and safer sex, and first sessions between therapists of color and White patients.
 Jordan is a member of the New School DREAM Team, a student organization which works to make the university more accessible to undocumented students.

 He is the team leader for the Therapists of Color Systematic Review.

 Iris Miao, M.A.

-Iris is a second year Master's student who is currently managing the Culture and Mental Health Research lab.
+Iris is a second year doctoral student who is currently managing the Culture and Mental Health Research lab.
 Originally from the south of China, she has always been fascinated by the interplay between cultural orientation and mental health.
 She has been involved with the Taoist Cognitive Therapy Project since 2013 and is currently working on studies exploring the relationship between Taoism orientation and psychological well-being.
 She also works with Chinese immigrants with history of breast cancer and learns about their struggles with acculturation process.
 In her spare time, she enjoys practicing yoga and meditation, and sometimes experimenting vegetarian recipes.